 If you have multiple RTUs deployed at your remote sites, the best practice is to invest on a competent HMI.

-You probably already made a big investment on RTUs, and now you're probably wondering: "How much is thing going to cost me?"
-That's obviously a complicated question, because just like for PLCs and RTUs, it honestly depends on many factors.
+You probably already made a big investment on RTUs, and now you're probably wondering: "How much is this thing going to cost me?"
+That's obviously a complicated question because just like for PLCs and RTUs, it honestly depends on many factors.

-So, let's take a look at some of the key factors that will affect your HMI price.
+So, let's take a look at some of the key factors that will affect your HMI cost.

 Recurring costs, such as licensing and maintenance fees actually have a huge impact on your initial purchase price.

-We can all imagine everything from a one-time purchase (where you a fee once and you own your alarm manager forever) - that would be a more traditional purchase model - all the way to more modern software and service models (where you pay literally nothing up front, but you're signing a contract and now you're going to pay some kind of monthly fee forever, as long as you want to use your alarm master).
+We can all imagine everything from a one-time purchase (you pay a fee once and you own your alarm manager forever) - that would be a more traditional purchase model - all the way to more modern software and service models (where you pay literally nothing upfront, but you're signing a contract and now you're going to pay some kind of monthly fee forever, as long as you want to use your alarm master).

 The number of devices that your HMI can support obviously has a huge impact on its price.

-So, there's a massive range and based on the amount of devices you want to monitor, it's going to have a pretty direct impact on price.
+So, there's a massive range and based on the number of devices you want to monitor, it's going to have a pretty direct impact on price.

 Reliability is a less obvious price factor.
-Many people who are doing initial SCADA research say "I can get this software this software for free.
-It's open source, so I can use it forever."
+Many people who are doing initial SCADA research say "I can get this software for free.
+It's open-source, so I can use it forever."

 However, the question is, is it going to be reliable for the application at hand?